Updated heavily on May 6, 2019:

 Table of Contents

-Money Laundering is a process of making “dirty money” (money from illegal transactions etc) appear clean (legal).
+Money Laundering is a process of making “dirty money” (money from illegal transactions etc) appear clean monetary instruments (legal money).
 Usually, the culprits deposit the money to a bank using different accounts.
 Once the money is in the bank (technically within the country’s financial system), the money will then appear legal and clean.

-The Anti-Money Laundering or AML in the Philippines was established to make sure this will not happen.
+AML in the Philippines was established to prevent money laundering.
 The country created an Anti-Money Laundering Council (AMLC) to ensure that the Anti-Money Laundering Act (AMLA) is being observed by those within the financial industry.

 - If you’re into news, you might remember the RCBC Money Laundering Scam and how the Senate hearing dragged through local channels.